ylkyc/ironmaking-zju/README.md

 # The data and code of blast furnace ironmaking

-This is the code and data for the paper "A Survey of Data-Driven Soft Sensor Methods for Ironmaking Process: Datasets, Applications, and Directions".
+This is the code and data for the paper "A Survey of Data-Driven Soft Sensor Methods for Ironmaking Process: Datasets, Applications, and Opportunities".
 The real-world data were collected from an iron and steel plant in South China with permission.

 This work is inspired by the following papers: